investmentblockchain/IBP-Core/doc/gitian-building.md

     $ ssh root@localhost -p 22222
     The authenticity of host '[localhost]:22222 ([127.0.0.1]:22222)' can't be established.
     RSA key fingerprint is ae:f5:c8:9f:17:c6:c7:1b:c2:1b:12:31:1d:bb:d0:c7.
-    Are you sure you icpro to continue connecting (yes/no)? yes
+    Are you sure you ibp to continue connecting (yes/no)? yes
     Warning: Permanently added '[localhost]:22222' (RSA) to the list of known hosts. root@localhost's password: (enter root password configured during install)